St Andrew's is a church of England school and is part of the Diocese of Salisbury Academy Trust.

 Our school motto ' Embracing life through inspiring learning' is taken from John 10:10 ; 'I have come that they may have life, and have it to the full.'
 We believe that children's experiences at our school should enable them to enjoy all aspects of their life at school and help them to lead fulfilled and successful lives.

-We reviewed our values last term and took part in workshops and events to unpick Christian values and to consider which are most relevant for our school today.
+We reviewed our values last year and took part in workshops and events to unpick Christian values and to consider which are most relevant for our school today.

 Our values, selected from those voted for by pupils, parents, staff and governors are LOVE, TRUST and PERSEVERANCE.
 We try to live out these values in our daily lives at school.
 First and foremost we do this through love.
 Our image to remind us of our value of love is a strawberry!